 Let’s keep talking to prevent male suicide

 The statistics are shocking.
 Every two hours a man in the UK takes his own life and it's the biggest killer of men under 49.
-Male suicide and mental health is a big issue that can't be ignored any longer.
-It's unacceptable that so many men are dying from suicide daily, yet so few people are talking about it.
+Male suicide and mental health is a big issue that demands more attention.
+It's unacceptable that so many men are dying from suicide daily, yet there is still so much stigma surrounding this subject.

 Our campaign in Lancashire and South Cumbria aims to reach all men, not just those already using our services.
 We recognise that there are cultural barriers that stop men from seeking help and we need to find a helpful and informative way to talk about male suicide.

 Male suicide should be seen as a health and gender inequality issue.
-It is an avoidable difference in health and lifespan caused by poverty and disadvantage.
+It is an avoidable difference in health and lifespan that can also be linked to deprivation.
 Men are more affected because of societal expectations on how they should behave.
 We need to look beyond individual mental health problems and understand the social and cultural factors that make people feel like they want to die.

 Through our campaign;